-To turn the print station on insert the power jack into the DC power connector.
+EV2 STOPPED HD1 >SPEED=120 To turn the print station on insert the power jack into the DC power connector.
 There is no on/off switch.

-The first time the print station is turned on, as received from the factory, the LCD will look like the illustration on the left.
-Each line gives important information regarding the system:
+EVOLU The first time the print station is turned on, as received from the factory, the LCD will look like the illustration on the left.
+Each line gives important information

-The Top line indicates the operating mode of the unit: "STOPPED" when in Command mode, "PRINTING" when in Print mode, and "MESSAGE ENTRY when in message entry.
+The Top line indicates the operating mode of the unit: STOPPED when in Command mode, PRINTING when in Print mode, and MESSAGE ENTRY when in message entry.